fsimphy/bayernfahrplan/CONTRIBUTING.md

 - `technical` - changes of the code that do not modify featues (e.g. refactoring, adding tests, updating dependencies etc.)
 - `chore` - everything that does not touch the actual code (modifying README files, renaming files etc.)

-The issue number must be given as 3 digits (e.g. 010 for issue #10).
+The issue number is optional as changes that are not related to an issue are allowed.
+However, if a change is related to an issue, the issue number must be given.

 #### Submitting pull requests

 When creating a pull request, please provide the following information by filling in the [template](.github/pull_request_template.md).

-- What issue does this pull request correspond to?
+- What issue does this pull request correspond to (if any)?
 - What does this pull request implement?
 - What changes are made in this pull request?